-SepCem’s environmental management strategy takes into account water consumption, energy efficiency and the mitigation of carbon emissions.
-The Aganang and Delmas plants were designed to limit their environmental impact and mitigation measures have been developed for all potential risks.
-Dust and noise pollution, water consumption and waste generation are monitored and measured periodically in line with legislative requirements at both plants.
+CEMENT’s environmental management strategy focuses on water consumption, energy efficiency and mitigating point and non-point source emissions.
+The Aganang and Delmas plants were designed to have limited environmental impact, with several mitigation measures developed for potential risks, such as dust and noise pollution.
+Water consumption and waste generation are monitored and measured periodically in line with legislative requirements.

 Métier believes that good stewardship mitigates operations’ negative environmental impacts.
 The company regularly consults with the relevant authorities on environmental matters, such as plant water run-off, to minimise the impact to the surrounding areas.
 Métier engages experts to develop the environmental management programme for all plants to ensure that they operate within the legislative framework.
 The health, safety and environment manager conducts numerous audits (FY2017: 36) to ensure the effectiveness of the environmental programme.
 Early detection of emerging environmental issues enables Métier to immediately implement corrective action.

 Métier closely monitors and controls dust emissions and wash water sediment, which are the only two material outputs with potential environmental impact.
 The bulk of the plant run-off water is recycled for use in production, and dust is maintained at levels well below the regulatory limits through mist sprayers, sprinklers and dust curtains.
 Due to Métier conscientiously managing plants, the subsidiary complies with all the regulatory requirements.